Devdas (2002 Hindi film): Development

 The first news about Devdas appeared in an article written by Bhawana Somaaya for The Hindu in November 1999.
 It was produced (and financed) by the industrialist Bharat Shah under his production company, Mega Bollywood.
 The screenplay was written by Bhansali with Gujarati playwright and television series writer Prakash Ranjit Kapadia, who also wrote the dialogue.
-The distribution was jointly handled by Eros International in India, the United Kingdom, the United States, and France, and Focus International in other territories.
+The distribution was handled by Eros International directly in India, the United Kingdom and the United States.
+In May 2002, after negotiations with companies such as Pathé and Fortissimo Films for world sales and Miramax Films for distribution rights in the United States and United Kingdom, Eros assigned Focus Features as the sales agent outside the United States and India, including the United Kingdom and France in collaboration with Eros.
+However, in November the same year, Eros reclaimed these rights from Focus after months of negotiations for them and planned to sell remaining rights at the MIFED market; the companies had jointly handled sales in France, Switzerland, Greece, Australia and North Korea in the interim.
 Bhansali included several novelties on its plot, as he had a desire to make it different from its predecessors; for instance, in the novel, Devdas returns from his studies in Calcutta (present-day Kolkata), while in the film's version, he is shown finishing his studies in London.
 In June 2000, the film faced controversy when another producer, K. Chopra, had registered a film with the same title.
 Bhansali, however, was able to successfully get the title.